Eidex/react-grid-layout/README.md

   maxW: ?number = Infinity,
   minH: ?number = 0,
   maxH: ?number = Infinity,

-  // when true, no positional styling will be applied and you must provide it yourself
+  // If true, no positional styling will be applied and you must provide it yourself
   overridePosition: ?boolean = false,

   // If true, equal to `isDraggable: false, isResizable: false`.